 Elections

-Columbus Council District 9 citywide race: latest updated results in 2026 election
+Columbus Council District 9 citywide race heads to runoff.
+Complete election results

-In a 6-3 vote, the council appointed John Anker to the seat the same day former Councilor Judy Thomas resigned for health reasons in March 2025.
+With a 6-3 vote in March 2025, the council appointed John Anker to the seat the same day former Councilor Judy Thomas resigned for health reasons.

 Anker, founder and president of Ankerpak, is now running as an incumbent for the seat, campaigning on fiscal responsibility and lowering the millage rate.